duckietown/docs-brown/book/doc-sky/41-sensors/40-imu.md

 ## Problem 2: Extracting IMU data
-Now we will extract linear accelerations and attitude (roll, pitch, heading<sup id="a2">[1](#f2)</sup>).
+Now we will extract linear accelerations and attitude (roll, pitch, heading<sup id="a2">[2](#f2)</sup>).
 In addition, we can discretely calculate the angular rates d/dt * (roll, pitch, heading) by calculating the change in values (dr, dp, and dh) and dividing by the change in time since the previous values were stored (dt).

+TODO (TG note): I think yaw and heading would be defined the same way in our setup: the angle of the drone about the vertical axis, in the global frame.
+That global frame is a function of the conditions in which our drone starts up: if the drone is pointing in Earth's eastward direction at startup, then that will be the direction of the drone's northern direction, for example.
+The point is that this global frame (at least with our drone's current setup) can change between flights.
+(See, for example, [this article](http://www.chrobotics.com/library/heading-course-and-crab-angle), which defines yaw to be the same as heading, albeit without going into detail.)

 ** Exercises **
 1. Take a look at the [Imu ROS message type](http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html) to get an understanding of the date you'll be collecting.